 Blue screen of death (BSOD) is the terminology used when Windows crash appeared with blue screen.
 Typically, the blue screen crash occurred when Microsoft Windows encounter a critical error at kernel level and failed to recover from it.
 The general cause of blue screen crash is due to crash in the hardware driver or low level software running at Windows kernel.

 Whenever blue screen error occurred, Windows generate the minidump (.dmp) files.
 These files contain the crash details of the suspected driver.
 These files may require for further crash analysis or investigation to see which device driver or kernel level module failed in Windows.
 The default store location of minidump file is C:\windows\minidump You can also set the preferred target location to store the minidump files.
 There are diagnostics tools are also available to read minidump files and expose the crash information for further crash investigation.

-Blue screen error is not predicable as when it is going to happen and there will be no prior indication from the Windows operating system.
-If it happens, then your unsaved data will be lost.
-Now your frustration level reached limitless and expecting to have some mechanism which avoid unwanted computer reboot on windows blue screen crash.
+Blue screen error is not predictable when it is going to happen.
+There will be no prior indication to the user from the Windows operating system.
+If it happens, then You will lose your unsaved data.
+Your frustration level reached limitlessly, and you expected to have some mechanism that avoids unwanted computer reboot on the windows blue screen crash.

 Further, Windows just safely reboot the computer by default to avoid spreading further damages.